University Challenge 2016–17

 Series 46 of University Challenge began on 11 July 2016 on BBC Two, and finished on 10 April 2017.
 This series of the long running quiz show drew larger audiences than usual thanks to a collection of interesting characters, most notably Eric Monkman from Wolfson College, Cambridge, who has been described on Twitter by many viewers as "the most intense contestant ever".

+The University of East London made its University Challenge debut in this series.